nikitavoloboev/data/sharing/rules.md

 - Share everything I know and made.
 Refine my workflow around this idea.
 - Be mindful of my actions and thoughts.
 - Don't compare myself to other people.
 - Be consistent.
+Make friends with imperfection.
+Enjoy the process and don't fixate on the goals too much.
 - Don't waste food/items.
-- Adjust rules and my workflow to match what I have learned.
+- Adjust these rules and my workflow to match what I have learned.
 - Follow these rules!

 ## Work